JIMQIU2000/myblog/README.md

 # myblog
-just my homework at web develop lesson in school, it now don't have a commment function and photo upload function it cyberpunk style css
+Just my homework at my school web develop lesson , it now don't have a commment function and photo upload function and the blog is cyberpunk style and it not use jsp css html the database is use mysql